 RESOURCES FOR A BETTER LIFE

-Negotiate A Severance Package: Never quit your job, get laid off instead if you want to move on.
+Negotiate A Severance Package.
+Never quit your job, get laid off instead if you want to move on.
 Negotiating a severance package provided me with six years worth of living expenses to help me focus on my online media business.
 Check out my book, How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye.
-The book provides solid strategies for how you too, can escape a job you hate with money in your pocket.
+The book, in its 5th edition, provides solid strategies for how you too, can escape a job you hate with money in your pocket.

 Looking to go on a nice vacation?
 I've got a fantastic five diamond rated two bedroom, two bathroom condominium at The Resort At Squaw Creek in Lake Tahoe.
 There's ski-in/ski-out, three outdoor hot tubs, three heated pools, a spa, a gym, several gourmet restaurants, fantastic children and family activities, a golf course on site, amazing hiking, kayaking, rafting, fishing, biking, and more!
 Lake Tahoe is one of the best places to vacation on Earth.